Bedford Driver

 The Slow Motion Effect

-Why Time Slows Down During an Accident â When it is important for our survival, it helps if the outside world slows down so that we have more time to react to hazards.
-Because everything seems to slow down in the world we see and hear more details of what is happening around us which leads to the feeling that the event lasted longer than it actually did.
+Why Time Slows Down During an Accident – When it's important for our survival, it helps if the outside world slows down so that we have more time to react to hazards.
+Because everything seems to slow down around us, we see and hear more details of what 's happening in that moment which leads to the feeling that time has slowed.

 Andrew Santino discusses how time slowed down when he got into an accident